cadia-lvl/unit-selection-festival/README.md

-# Unit selection revipe for Icelandic
+# Unit selection recipe for Icelandic

 This is a default unit selection recipe for The Festival Speech Synthesis System.
 The voice inside `voice/` was built using `$FESTVOX/src/unitsel/setup_clunits` and then adapted to work for Icelandic.